DynamischerElefant/esp-data-module/README.md

 ## Server-side
 - run InfluxDB and Grafana
     - InfluxDB3.x for long term use (newer, better long-term support)
-    - InfluxDB2.x if you are short on memory/ RAM
+    - InfluxDB2.x if you are short on memory/ RAM or want a fast out-of-the-box working setup

 ## Setup
 ### Sender (sensor-side)